 “Sometimes, you need to go away to find out where your home is and I have found it,” said Whipple during his introductory press conference.
 “I can make a bigger impact than I have ever made in my life with people young, old and in between at the University of Massachusetts and that's what I am really excited about.
 I believe in this place and it hit me after the interview when I drove around campus and then got out and walked.
 This is a special place and I will represent this University better than I ever have.
 I am trying to do it better than anyone ever has.
 People ask me, `Why would you leave the NFL?'
 They haven't been to UMass.
 They haven't been to the University of Massachusetts.”

-Whipple brings more than 15 years of experience as a head coach with a 124-68 overall record, including a 52-35 mark at UMass.
-His coaching resume includes a National Coach of the Year award (1998), a Brown Athletic Hall of Fame induction (1996), an NFL Super Bowl Championship (2006) and a pair of collegiate bowl game appearances (2009, 2010).
+Whipple wealth of experience as a head coach helped him to a 129-87 overall record, including a 57-54 mark at UMass.
+His coaching resume includes a National Coach of the Year award (1998), Division I-AA National Championship (1998), a Brown Athletic Hall of Fame induction (1996), an NFL Super Bowl Championship (2006) and a pair of collegiate bowl game appearances (2009, 2010).

 “We are thrilled to welcome back one of the greatest coaches in the 135-year history of UMass football," said UMass Amherst Chancellor Kumble R. Subbaswamy.
 “Coach Whipple is committed to fostering a positive environment in which our student-athletes will thrive both athletically and academically.
 His passion for the flagship campus and his drive for excellence have already earned the support of alumni, faculty, students and fans.
 I am confident that, under Coach Whipple's leadership, Minuteman football will continue to improve and will excel at the FBS level.”

-Whipple last coached with the Cleveland Browns from 2011-12 where he served as quarterbacks coach.
+Whipple coached with the Cleveland Browns from 2011-12, where he served as the team's quarterbacks coach.
 He worked with second-year quarterback Colt McCoy (2011) and rookie Brandon Weeden (2012) within the Browns' West Coast offensive scheme.

-His most recent collegiate stop was at the University of Miami as the assistant head coach, offensive coordinator and quarterbacks coach during the 2009-10 seasons.
-During his time in Coral Gables, he guided the explosive Hurricane offense during two of their best statistical seasons in program history.
+His most recent collegiate stop was at the University of Miami as the assistant head coach, offensive coordinator and quarterbacks coach during the 2009 and 2010 seasons.
+During his time in Coral Gables, he guided the explosive Hurricane offense during two of the best statistical seasons in program history.
 Both years featured total yardage in excess of 5,000 yards with 2010's total of 5,483 standing as the third-most in program history.

 In 2009, Whipple led Miami to its best offensive season since the national-title contending 2002 team.
 The Hurricanes put up 5,199 yards of offense becoming just the eighth team in school history to eclipse the 5,000-yard mark in total yards gained.
 Under Whipple's tutelage, quarterback Jacory Harris totaled the second-most pass completions (249), fourth-most passing yards (3,352) and sixth-most touchdowns (24) in a single season at Miami.